This article was originally published on 18 August 2020 and updated to reflect the latest changes and extension of the programme.

 Between April and June, unemployment in Singapore has risen to its highest in the decade, with 90,500 (3.9%) unemployed residents in Singapore.
 A labour crisis that was inevitable due to the pandemic, the Government introduced the SGUnited Jobs and Skills Package to help Singaporeans.

 One of the schemes, the SGUnited Mid-Career Pathways Programme, was launched in July 2020 to help current unemployed mid-career individuals affected by the economic situation.
 Aiming to provide up to an additional 14,500 traineeships and training programme slots, the programme seeks to provide individuals with the ability to widen professional networks and gain in-demand skills while preparing for more permanent jobs in the future.
-Under Budget 2021, this programme is extended to 31 March 2022.
+Under Budget 2022, this programme will be made permanent for mature individuals starting from 1 April 2022.

 The programme has two routes for individuals to choose from: an attachment with a company or a full-time training course delivered by companies.